mgrady3/PLEASE/USAGE.md

     OS X + Linux: source activate PLEASE
     Windows: activate PLEASE

-2. The file with needs to be executed to start the application is called main.py.
+2. The file that needs to be executed to start the application is called main.py.
 This file resides in /PLEASE/source/.

 3. Execute the main python file to start the application: